godotengine/godot-docs/classes/class_os.rst

 - void  **set_window_resizable**  **(** :ref:`bool<class_bool>` enabled  **)**

-Set the window resizable state, if the window is not resizable it will preserve the dimensions specified in the project settings.
+Sets the window resizable state, if the window is not resizable it will preserve the dimensions specified in the project settings.

 .. _class_OS_set_window_size: